AmirYassin/AmirYassin/README.md

   [2021-2025] NAND Storage Security
-              Led storage security validation including a "correct-by-construction" verification methodology and security compliance by designss, setting the gold standard for critical security validation.
+              Led storage security validation including a "correct-by-construction" verification methodology and security compliance by design, setting the gold standard for critical security validation.